 How to make a Kakarvitta to Kathmandu Bus Booking

-We were originally going to find somewhere to stay and catch a bus in the morning.
+When we travelled we were originally going to find somewhere to stay and catch a bus in the morning.
 That would mean that we could “see some of the country” on the way across.
 However, the persistent gloom and fog that has plagued us in Darjeeling stayed with us all down the mountain.
 It’s still here in Kakarvitta.
-We made a snap decision on the basis that we probably won’t see anything in daylight anyway and decided to go today.
+We made a snap decision on the basis that we probably won’t see anything in daylight anyway and decided to go today and travel overnight mostly.
 We also checked with the FCO that there weren’t any problems to be aware of.

 We found several buses plying the route to Kathmandu from Kakarvitta – they all park at the bus station – picked a bus that had seats in the middle of the bus.
 We checked that they weren’t broken and that the ones in front of us weren’t broken either.
 Paid.
 We made sure we paid someone who other passengers were paying, not just a random stranger, and got a Kakarvitta to Kathmandu bus ticket with our seat numbers on.
 Easy.